Kidnapping

-Kidnapping or abduction is the unlawful abduction and confinement of a person against their will, and is a crime in many jurisdictions.
+Kidnapping is the illegal relocation (abduction) and confinement of a person against their will, and is a crime in many jurisdictions.
 Kidnapping may be accomplished by use of force or fear, or a victim may be enticed into confinement by fraud or deception.
 Kidnapping is distinguished from false imprisonment by the intentional movement of the victim to a different location.

 Kidnapping may be done to demand a ransom in exchange for releasing the victim, or for other illegal purposes.
 Kidnapping can be accompanied by bodily injury, which in some jurisdictions elevates the crime to aggravated kidnapping.

-Kidnapping of a child may be a distinct crime, depending on jurisdiction.
+Child abduction may be a distinct crime, depending on jurisdiction.